David-Carlson/David-Carlson.github.io/_wip/2022-02-15-battleship.md

 github: David-Carlson/Battleship
 tags: [python, ai]
 excerpt_separator: <!--more-->
-board-images:
-  - link: /img/blog/battleship/initial-board.png
-    alt: A display showing the program's view of the board, the actual state, and the probabilities of ships being in a given cell
-    caption: Playing field shows hits as X, misses as O, and sunk ships as shaded blocks.
-  - link: /img/blog/battleship/targeting-ships.png
-    alt: Targeting mode showing the hits, misses, and where the program wants to aim next, either left or right of the hits
-    caption: Given two hits right next to each other the algorithm views the cells above/below as not likely and instead targets the left and right sides with equal likelihood
 initial-board:
   - link: /img/blog/battleship/initial-board.png
     alt: A display showing the program's view of the board, the actual state, and the probabilities of ships being in a given cell